shehreendheda/katacoda-scenarios/taggingv2/apptagging/step5.md

 In the meantime, let's compare the new version of the app with the first version to see what is different.

-1. Click `docker-compose-fixed.yml`{{open}} to open the docker-compose file for the original version of the app.
+1. Click `docker-compose-broken.yml`{{open}} to open the docker-compose file for the original version of the app.

-2. Click `docker-compose-broken.yml`{{open}} to open the docker-compose file for the new version of the app.
+2. Click `docker-compose-fixed.yml`{{open}} to open the docker-compose file for the new version of the app.

 3. Compare the two files.
-You'll notice that the images for the discounts and the frontend service in the new version are labeled "fixed".
+You'll notice that the images/volumes for the discounts, frontend, and advertisements services in the new version are labeled "fixed".

     Also notice the differences between these lines in each file: **Lines 27-29, 45-47, 54-56, 74-76, 84-86, and 102-104**.
-The version numbers for the discounts and frontend service are different.
+The version numbers for the services are different.
+The original version of each service is `1.0` and the new version of each service is `1.1`.

 4. After you see the "environment is prepared" message in the terminal, navigate to <a href="https://app.datadoghq.com/apm/services" target="_datadog">**APM** > **Services**</a>.
 Select **discounts-service**.

 5. Click the **Total Requests** menu and select **Total Requests by Version**.

     Click the **Total Errors** menu and select **Total Errors by Version**.

     Notice that there is data for the two versions of the service: `1.0` and `1.1`.

 6. Scroll down to the **Deployments** list.
 You'll see the `1.0` and `1.1` deployments listed.